riaandeventer/politician-site/README.md

 # Political Candidate Website

-This website has a political candidate theme and includes a blog and a VIP area with login access.
+This website is for a political candidate and includes a projects, blog and a VIP area with login access.

 ## Description